alexey-izmaylov/tenant-security/README.md

 This microservice builds all necessary entities under the hood.
 Tenant is represented as:

+- Istio ServiceRole (many)
-- Istio Role (many)
+- Istio ServiceRoleBinding (many)
 - Keycloak Role (many)
 - Keycloak Group (one).

 Each tenant has the same set of granular roles (at least one).
-To create these roles, service has to use templates declared by application operator.
+To create these roles tenant-security has to use ServiceRole marked with `type=tenant-template` label as template.
-Istio Roles should be marked by `type=tenant-template` label.
+Such templates should be defined by application operator.
-It can also contain `{tenant}` in path strings which will be replaced by actual tenant name.
+Template can also contain `{tenant}` in path strings which will be replaced by actual tenant name.

 ### Application start

-At the start application
+During the initialization tenant-security

-- loads available Istio roles or default [ServiceRole.yaml](src/main/resources/ServiceRole.yaml)
+- loads available Istio ServiceRole templates or default [ServiceRole.yaml](src/main/resources/ServiceRole.yaml)
-- creates realm, client in Keycloak
+- creates the realm, client in Keycloak
 - configures Keycloak to include user roles into token
 - optionally creates initial user and role in Keycloak.